 Firewood is for use on property only.
 Taking wood from the resort is considered theft and will be prosecuted.

 The woodstove doors MUST remain shut when a fire is burning.
-Guests are fully responsible for any damage or carpet burns.
-Guests will be charged a MINIMUM of $50 PER carpet burn.
+Guests are fully responsible for any damage or carpet burns and will be charged for carpet repairs or replacement.

 A $50 minimum lost/non-returned key charge.